meteor/validated-method/README.md

 ### Community mixins

-If you write a helpful `ValidatedMethod` mixin, please file an issue so that it can be listed here!.
+If you write a helpful `ValidatedMethod` mixin, please file an issue or PR so that it can be listed here!

 - [tunifight:loggedin-mixin](https://atmospherejs.com/tunifight/loggedin-mixin) : Simple mixin to check if the user is logged in before calling the `run` function.
 - [didericis:permissions-mixin](https://atmospherejs.com/didericis/permissions-mixin) : A permissions mixin to use with mdg:validated-method package.
 - [didericis:callpromise-mixin](https://atmospherejs.com/didericis/callpromise-mixin) : A mixin for the mdg:validated-method package that adds `callPromise`.
 - [lacosta:method-hooks](https://atmospherejs.com/lacosta/method-hooks) : A mixin that adds before and after hooks
 - [ziarno:restrict-mixin](https://atmospherejs.com/ziarno/restrict-mixin) : A mixin to throw errors if condition pass
 - [ziarno:provide-mixin](https://atmospherejs.com/ziarno/provide-mixin) : A mixin to add arguments to the run function

 ### Ideas

-- It could be nice to have a `SimpleSchemaMethod` which just lets you specify a `schema` option rather than having to pass a `validator` function into the `validate` option.
+- It could be nice to have a `SimpleSchema` mixin which just lets you specify a `schema` option rather than having to pass a `validator` function into the `validate` option.
 This would enable the below.
 - With a little bit of work, this package could be improved to allow easily generating a form from a method, based on the schema of the arguments it takes.
 We just need a way of specifying some of the arguments programmatically - for example, if you want to make a form to add a comment to a post, you need to pass the post ID somehow - you don't want to just have a text field called "Post ID".

 ### Discussion and in-depth info